Valdezin/Valdezin/README.md

 ## Hi there 👋

+I like breaking things more than building them.

 <!--
 **Valdezin/Valdezin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.